 - 1. Select Start > Programs > IBM WebSphere Business Integration Express>Toolset Express> Administrative > System Manager. - 2.
-Select Window > Open Perspective > Other from the menu bar. - 3.
-Select Integrated Test Environment from the list of perspectives and then click \mathbf{OK}
+Select Window > Open Perspective > Other from the menu bar. - Select Integrated Test Environment from the list of perspectives and then click OK.

 The workbench starts and appears.
-Figure 10 on page 41 shows the Integrated Test Environment perspective and "Integrated Test Environment interface" on page 197 describes the interface and its elements.
+Figure 10 on page 43 shows the Integrated Test Environment perspective and "Integrated Test Environment interface" describes the interface and its elements.